Just-Ape-Studios/just-ape-studios-contracts/readme.md

 3. Tf is the `data` field in `transfer()` for you may ask?
 Nobody knows, openbrush's impl doesn't use it and neither do I, it's there for ABI compatibility.
-4. No built-in extra stuff.
-If you wanna go custom, like charge for each mint, mint based on an allow-list, check only the contract owner can call transfer, and so on; you gotta do it yourself... or send a gig my way ((ΦωΦ)).
+4. If you require custom features, such as charge per mint, allow-list based mints, validate contract owner permissions, and so on; you must implement these features.